-I started collecting die-cast model trucks and cars after receiving my first Canadian Tire collectible from my brother-in-law, Dave, in 1992—I was hooked.
+I started collecting diecast model trucks and cars after receiving my first Canadian Tire collectible from my brother-in-law, Dave, in 1992—I was hooked.
 Being a letter carrier and delivering to businesses, I’d buy their 1:24 scale models featuring such company names as NAPA, IDA, Watkins, Sears and Home Hardware.
 I now own 352 models altogether, including the entire collection of Canadian Tire store-issued collectibles, all of their 1:64 scale transports and the JM Schneider collection.

-My pride and joy is my Home Hardware collection.
-After contacting their head office in St. Jacobs, Ont., I received a list of all the trucks they issued.
+My pride and joy is my Home Hardware diecast truck collection.
+After contacting their head office in St. Jacobs, Ontario, I received a list of all the trucks they issued.
 Since moving to Southern Ontario four years ago, my wife Cheryl (who is just as excited to find a truck as I am) and I have been able to complete almost the entire collection, with the exception of three 1:64 scale trucks.
 Recently, I acquired a 1:24 scale model of a 1964 baby-blue 40th-anniversary edition Mustang hardtop that I’d been searching for, from a person in Newfoundland.
 I also acquired the first-ever Home Hardware transport issued in 1975 in its original box.
 I am thrilled to own it.
 I found them all by driving to Home Hardware locations in small farming communities, as well as flea markets, toy shows and antique markets.
 I have also found some on online sites.

 In addition, I have a little riding truck that once belonged to my granddaughter, Kirsten, who is now 22!
-It’s decorated with specially made decals to look like a Home Hardware truck.
+It’s decorated with specially-made decals to look like a Home Hardware truck.

 In Cheryl’s opinion, we never really outgrow our love of toys.
 Now that I’m retired, there’s more time to collect—retirement has its rewards.

-Check out this Canadian’s impressive teapot collection!
+Next, check out this impressive teapot collection.